The-AI-Garage/IDP/README.md

 # IDP
 Intelligent document processing with AWS.

+Use case:
+This is a law firm that would like to classify their documents automatically.
+The task is simple, the model should classify if a document requieres a legal action or not.
+Since this task requeries an attorney to complete it manually.
+Therefore, this solution is provided.

 The architecture used is shown below (**this architecture is for demostration purpose. lambda functions are named different on the lambdaFunctions directory**).

 ![AWSarchitecture](images/diagram.drawio.png)